 External Ids for ATG12 Gene

 Autophagy is a process of bulk protein degradation in which cytoplasmic components, including organelles, are enclosed in double-membrane structures called autophagosomes and delivered to lysosomes or vacuoles for degradation.
 ATG12 is the human homolog of a yeast protein involved in autophagy (Mizushima et al., 1998 [PubMed 9852036]).[supplied by OMIM, Mar 2008]

 GeneCards Summary for ATG12 Gene

 ATG12 (Autophagy Related 12) is a Protein Coding gene.
-Among its related pathways are FoxO signaling pathway and Regulation of autophagy.
-GO annotations related to this gene include Atg8 ligase activity.
+Diseases associated with ATG12 include Stomatitis and Mouth Disease.
+Among its related pathways are Pink/Parkin Mediated Mitophagy and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include Atg8 ligase activity.